slothy-optimizer/slothy/README.md

 * An output file can be specified with `-o`.

-You may find SLOTHY complaining about ambiguity of register types if you use symbolic registers rather names sthan architectural ones.
+You may find SLOTHY complaining about ambiguity of register types if you use symbolic registers rather than architectural ones.
 In this case, you need to set `-c config.typing_hints={name1:regtype1,name2:regtype2,...}`.
 For example, if the symbolic register name `foo` should be a general purpose register, add `-c config.typing_hints={foo:GPR}`.